Vonage-Community/sample-handle-an-inbound-phone-call/README.md

 ```
 ### 3. Generate and add your application ID and private key to your environment variables

-In the developer dashboard [Applications menu](https://dashboard.vonage.com/applications), click on the `send-sms` application and then click **Edit**.
+In the developer dashboard [Applications menu](https://dashboard.vonage.com/applications), click on the `inbound-call` application and then click **Edit**.
 Once the edit window opens, click on the button that says, “Generate public and private key”.
 This will trigger a download of your private key as a file with the extension `.key`. **Keep this file private and do not share it anywhere it could be compromised.**

 Click on the "Save changes button" and also note your Application ID.